 Multiple incentive payments available in 2021: All eligible providers who have multiple years of eligibility remaining in the MPIP may receive two incentive payments in 2021.

 Attestation deadlines for 2021: Eligible providers will again have a 90-day grace period to submit attestations for program year (PY) 2020.
 The deadline for submission is Mar.
 31, 2021.
 Those providers with remaining eligibility may submit a second attestation for PY 2021.
 The current deadline for PY 2021 attestations is Aug.
 31, 2021.

 Dec.
 31, 2021: Deadline to conduct a Security Risk Analysis (SRA).

 Jan.
 31, 2022: Deadline to update and resubmit an attestation with the required SRA documentation.

 2021 attestations informational website: Visit the Minnesota Promoting Interoperability Program (MPIP) webpage to stay up to date on current attestation deadlines and SRA requirements.

 What stage am I in?
-All providers and hospitals are now required to attest to Stage 3 Meaningful Use (MU) objectives and measures for PY 2019.
+All providers and hospitals are now required to attest to Stage 3 Meaningful Use (MU) objectives and measures for PY 2020 and 2021.
 Beginning with the EHR reporting period in calendar year 2019, all participants in MPIP are required to use 2015 Edition CEHRT.
 Note: The 2015 Edition CERHT did not have to be implemented on Jan.
 1, 2019.
 However, the functionality must be in place by the first day of the EHR reporting period and the product must be certified to the 2015 Edition criteria by the last day of the EHR reporting period